zhixuan-lin/dotfiles/README.md

 3. The source root is added to the "virtual" `sys.path` for checking imports.
 4. The fully qualified module name is from the source root.
 I.e. `b.c.hihi`.

+Besides, `pylint` is not aware of virtual environment.
+So, you have to install it in the virtual environment you want.

 #### Language servers

 At startup, LSP clients send a request to LSP servers for connection.
 The request contains a `rootUri` attributes that states the workspace root.
 This root is used for workspace symbol search etc.